koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 ![Immutable infrastucture](/posts/202003/ii.gif#center)

-Basically **servers are never modified** after they are deployed.
+Very basically **servers are never modified** after they are deployed.
 If there are errors or changes to be applied, a new VM Image is created, tested and then it will replace the old one[^bluegreen].